koteyevlev/orleans_pet/README.md

-# Orleans
+# Orleans Actor model
-Pet project on virtual actor model - Orleans
+Pet project on virtual actor model - Orleans.
+This is a basic project that contains basic Orleans functionalities.